Swarm of Ants Appears to Invade a Beautiful Set of Fine China

 Walking into your kitchen to see that an un-rinsed plate has attracted a horde of ants is a pretty disgusting surprise.
-For German artist Evelyn Bracklow of La Philie, seeing ants swarming a carelessly placed plate was a source of instant inspiration.
+For German artist Evelyn Bracklow of La Philie, seeing ants swarming a carelessly placed plate was a source of instant inspiration for her new series of hand-painted fine china.

 The artist recognized that the sight of ants on otherwise beautiful dishes inspired a number of conflicting feelings: fascination, disgust, fear, and admiration all swirled inside her.
 She decided to recreate this fascinating scene on pieces of fine china.